manshikumari12/Belk-Clone/README.md

 # optimal-need-5050
 # optimal-need-5050 is clone of belk.com
-# About
->An extensive online retail platform offering diverse products such as clothing, accessories, home goods, and beauty products.
+# About = An extensive online retail platform offering diverse products such as clothing, accessories, home goods, and beauty products.

  deployment link = tangerine-selkie-661fbe.netlify.app/
 # Tech-stack = javascript css html